markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

      Example Two:
-        Suppose that your run many jobs which all read in the same large file, called ``very.big``.
-If this file can be found in the same place on a local disk in every machine in the pool, (say ``/bigdisk/bigfile``,) you can instruct HTCondor of this fact by remapping ``very.big`` to ``/bigdisk/bigfile`` and specifying
-        that the file is to be read locally, which will be much faster than reading over the network.
+        Suppose that your run many jobs which all read in the same large file, called very.big.
+If this file can be found in the same place on a local disk in every machine in the pool, (say /bigdisk/bigfile,) you can instruct HTCondor of this fact by remapping very.big to /bigdisk/bigfile and specifying that the file is to be read locally, which will be much faster than reading over the network.

         ::